c3lang/c3-web/src/content/docs/references/getting-started/prebuilt-binaries.md

 2. Unzip it into a folder
 3. If you don't have Visual Studio 17 installed you can either install it or follow the next two steps.

-4. Run the `install_win_reqs.bat` file.

-5. Run the `msvc_build_libraries.py` Python script which will download the necessary files to compile on Windows.
+4. Run the `msvc_build_libraries.py` Python script which will download the necessary files to compile on Windows.

 :::note[Running the Python script]